-The high standards of living in Belgium coupled with excellent health care, education and public facilities have made Belgium a popular destination for expats.
+The high living standards in Belgium, coupled with excellent health care, education, and public facilities, have made Belgium a popular destination for expats.
 The community of expats living in Belgium is currently estimated at approximately 750,000, almost a tenth of the population.

-Belgium does experience difficulties with illegal immigrants and for this reason immigration laws have been tightened in recent years.
-EU citizens are able to enter and reside in the country without any difficulties but non-EU citizens may face significant challenges basing themselves here as an expatriate.
+Belgium does experience difficulties with illegal immigrants, and for this reason, immigration laws have been tightened in recent years.
+EU citizens can enter and reside in the country without any difficulties, but non-EU citizens may face significant challenges basing themselves here as an expatriate.

 Dutch (official) 60%, French (official) 40%, German (official) less than 1%, legally bilingual (Dutch and French).

 People living in Belgium can expect temperate conditions with mild winters and cool summers that are rainy, humid, and cloudy.

-Nationals of the European Union have the right to live and work in Belgium with the only requirement being to register for a residence permit once a job has been located.
+Nationals of the European Union have the right to live and work in Belgium, with the only requirement to register for a residence permit once a job has been located.

-Unfortunately it is much more difficult for non-EU nationals to find work as potential employers are required to gain the approval of the local labor office before they can hire someone from abroad.
+Unfortunately, it is much more difficult for non-EU nationals to find work as potential employers are required to gain the local labor office’s approval before they can hire someone from abroad.

 Belgium is a good destination for those looking for work in public affairs or social policy.
-However, many people in the country are bilingual and if you are only able to speak one language you may not be able to compete with other applicants.
-Opportunities also exist in high skill areas such as engineering and computing where labor shortages still exist, but again, you will be expected to be fluent in at least two languages.
+However, many people in the country are bilingual, and if you can only speak one language, you may not be able to compete with other applicants.
+Opportunities also exist in high skill areas such as engineering and computing, where labor shortages still exist.
+Still, again, you will be expected to be fluent in at least two languages.